una/una.github.io/_posts/blog/2015-11-20-classy-css.md

 <img src="../../images/posts/classy-css/buttons.png" alt="buttons" style="max-width: 500px;">

-We start with a silent placeholder selector with the button’s base.
-It is named using a customized BEM-like syntax, so the first part of its naming is going to be the object we’re referencing (button or btn) and after a double dash, we have the modifier (base in this case):
+We start with a silent placeholder selector with the base code for every single button, using a modified BEM-like syntax.
+The first part of its naming is going to be the object we're referencing (button or btn) and after a double dash, we have the modifier (base in this case). **Note:** variables are named in the same way &mdash; the type of variable being the base (color in the case of the below example).

 ```sass
 $color--primary: #b29;